 Many foods can be palate-cleansing, but a few stand out as classics.

 - Sorbet: Fruit sorbet is a traditional palate cleanser.
 Sorbets are made without sweetener in refreshing flavors like cucumber, lemon, lime, or grapefruit.
 Sorbet is light and refreshing, an ideal followup to fatty foods.
 It's a classic palate cleanser in France and in Italy, where the sorbet course is known as an intermezzo.

 - Crackers: If you want something truly neutral, stick to crackers.
 Unsalted crackers are best for salty meals.
 Water crackers, white bread, and tortilla chips can all serve as palate cleansers.

 - Fruit and vegetables: In India, sliced raw fruit and vegetables, sometimes served with a squeeze of lime or lemon juice, are common accompaniments to a rich, flavorful meal.

 - Herbs: You can add a sprig of parsley or a peppermint leaf to a glass of drinking water, use them as a garnish on lemon sorbet, or serve them alone.
 Herbs have a strong, refreshing flavor that can jolt the taste buds in preparation for new flavors.

 Want to Learn More About Cooking?

-Become a better chef with the MasterClass All-Access Pass.
+Become a better chef with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Chef Thomas Keller, Massimo Bottura, Dominique Ansel, Gordon Ramsay, Alice Waters, Gabriela Cámara, and more.